codice/saml-conformance/README.md

 1. Setup your IdP.
 1. Configure your IdP with the test kit's [SP metadata](deployment/distribution/src/main/resources/samlconf-sp-metadata.xml).
 1. The directory from step 3 should be referred to with the `-i` option when running tests.
 (See [Run the tests](#run-the-tests))

+###### Examining the DDF plugin jar
+In the case of [DDF's IdP plugin](external/implementations/samlconf-ddf-impl/src/main/kotlin/org/codice/compliance/saml/plugin/ddf/DDFIdpSSOResponderProvider.kt):

+1. The plugin implements the [IdpSSOResponder](external/samlconf-plugins-api/src/main/java/org/codice/compliance/saml/plugin/IdpSSOResponder.java) interface.
+1. The plugin receives the login page from DDF's IdP as an HTTP response in the interface methods.
+1. The plugin parses everything it needs from the login page and gets ready to send a request back to DDF's IdP.
+1. The plugin sends an HTTP request to the proper location, with the principal's credentials, in the format that DDF's IdP expects the resulting request.

 #### Formatting
 The project uses [Spotless](https://github.com/diffplug/spotless) to ensure consistent style.
 Any style violations noted by Spotless can easily be resolved by running `./gradlew spotlessApply`.